scriptrdotio/smarttasks/README.md

 In many cases, however, the framework will be used by remote clients (e.g. web clients) and will therefore need to go through the APIs that are exposed by the framework.

 ### Worker APIs
 APIs that allow the manipulation of workers are defined in /demandables/api/worker.
 This folder also contains one subfolder per worker sub-type (currently only mobileworker is available).
 This convention should be adopted for any new sub-type of worker or existing sub-type (e.g. assume we create a flyingworker type, this will lead to the creation of the /demandables/api/worker/mobileworker/flyingworker fodler).
-When necessary, scripts contained in sub-folders override the APIs of the same in the parent folder.
+When necessary, scripts contained in sub-folders override the APIs of the same name in the parent folder.
 For example, /demandables/api/worker/mobileworker/run overrides the run API defined in/demandables/api/worker and should therefore be used by remote client to run a mobileworker.

 ### Service APIs
 Service APIs (root is demandables/api/service) adopts the same convention as used for worker APIs.